luisdelaye/Mexstrain/README.md

 Next, go to [GISAID](https://www.gisaid.org) and download all fasta sequences (sequences.fasta) and asociated metadata (metadata.tsv).
 You will find these files in 'Downloads -> Downoads packages'.
 Also download Spike protein sequences in FASTA format (spikeprot####.fasta).
 You can find these sequences in 'Downloads -> Alignment and proteins'.

 Also in [GISAID](https://www.gisaid.org), download all the metadata of the genome sequences from the country (or any other geographical region) on which you would like to focus your Nextstrain analysis.
-In this case, we will download all complete and high coverage sequences from Mexico.
+In this case, we will download all complete and high coverage sequences from Mexico (gisaid_hcov-19_2021_##_##_##.tsv).
+You can find this information in 'Search -> Location -> North America -> Mexico' and by clicking in the boxes 'complete' and 'high coverage'.

 In summary, you will have to download from Nextstrain and GISAID the following files: